Replacing Negative Beliefs With Positive Ones: A Sales Person’s Guide

-- Yes, it’s possible, and If I get rid of the negative belief then maybe it’ll have appositive effect on my sales.
+- Yes, it’s possible, and If I get rid of the negative belief, then maybe it’ll have a positive effect on my sales.

 - What attributes do I currently possess that I can call on to give my sales efforts a boost?

-With question 1 you need to ‘Think out of the box’ to use the old cliché.
+With question one, you need to think out of the box to use the old cliché.
 What makes a salesperson a successful salesperson?
-Well, one of the key attributes of a great salesperson is ’people skills’ or communication skills.
+Well, one of the key attributes of a great salesperson is people skills or communication skills.

-Can you think of a time in your life/past occupations when ’people skills’ were a major part of your role?
+Can you think of a time in your life/past occupations when people skills were a major part of your role?
 Have you led a team on a project in a previous occupation, a voluntary organisation or even at school or college?
 Have you been in a position to resolve conflict or successfully arbitrated between two or more parties?
 Have you worked a lot on the telephone in a past life?
-These are all examples of people skills, start by listing your experiences in this area on notepad.
+These are all examples of people skills.
+Start by listing your experiences in this area on a notepad.

 What other attributes make a successful salesperson?
 Another might be tenacity or consistency.
 Can you think of a time when you have set yourself a goal and set about achieving it using these qualities?
-Maybe you are a Black Belt in karate, if so, didn’t you need to spend hours in the dojo (karate training hall) honing your skills until you finally achieved that goal?
-Isn’t that quality something that will help you towards your goal?
-Think about your experiences were your tenacity or consistency came to the fore, and again make a note of these.
+Maybe you are a Black Belt in karate.
+If so, didn’t you need to spend hours in the dojo (karate training hall) honing your skills until you finally achieved that goal?
+Isn’t that quality something that will help you toward your goal?
+Think about your experiences where your tenacity or consistency came to the fore, and again make a note of these.

-These are just a couple of example questions, and I’m sure you can come up with your own, more relevant questions – however the whole point of these empowering questions is to start building a new positive belief to replace the old negative one.
+These are just a couple of example questions, and I’m sure you can come up with your own more relevant questions.
+The whole point of these empowering questions is to start building a new positive belief to replace the old negative one.

 Have you successfully switched a negative belief into a positive one?